ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/Embedded.dotnet.markdown

 Prerequsite:

-- Install **.NET Core runtime** either manually or [along with a RavenDB full version](embedded#setting-server-directory)
+- Install [.NET Core runtime](https://dotnet.microsoft.com/en-us/download) either manually or [along with a RavenDB full version](embedded#setting-server-directory)
+  - .NET Core is available for Windows, Linux, macOS, and Docker.
+  - Be sure that the RavenDB server [FrameworkVersion](../server/embedded#net-frameworkversion) definition matches the .NET Core version that you install.

 Recommendation:

-- **Projects targeting .NET Framework 4.6.1+** that use old `packages.config` for maintaining NuGet packages should be **migrated to `PackageReference` package management** (please refer to section below on how to achieve this)
+- **Projects targeting .NET Framework 4.6.1+** that use old `packages.config` for maintaining NuGet packages should be **migrated to
+  `PackageReference` package management** (please refer to section below on how to achieve this)

 {NOTE:.NET Core Runtime}

 RavenDB Embedded **does not include .NET Core runtime required for it to run**.

 By default the `ServerOptions.FrameworkVersion` is set to the .NET Core version that we compiled the server with and `ServerOptions.DotNetPath` is set to `dotnet` meaning that it will require to have it declared in PATH.

 We highly recommend using the .NET Core framework version defined in `ServerOptions.FrameworkVersion` for proper functioning of the Server.
 The .NET Core runtime can be downloaded from [here](https://dotnet.microsoft.com/download).

 {NOTE/}

 {NOTE:Migrating from `packages.config` to `PackageReference` in old csproj projects}

 Due to the NuGet limitations, we recommend that the Embedded package should be installed via newer package management using `PackageReference` instead of old `packages.config`.

 The transition between those two is easy due to built-in into Visual Studio 2017 migrator written by Microsoft.
 Please read following [article](https://docs.microsoft.com/en-us/nuget/reference/migrate-packages-config-to-package-reference) written by Microsoft that will guide you through the process.

 Please note that **binding redirects** in `App.config` are still required when 'PackageReference' is used in old csproj project.
 Not doing so might result in an assembly load exception e.g.

 ```
-Could not load file or assembly 'System.Runtime.CompilerServices.Unsafe, Version=4.0.4.0, Culture=neutral, PublicKeyToken=b03f5f7f11d50a3a' or one of its dependencies.
-The located assembly's manifest definition does not match the assembly reference.
+Could not load file or assembly 'System.Runtime.CompilerServices.Unsafe, Version=4.0.4.0, Culture=neutral,
+PublicKeyToken=b03f5f7f11d50a3a' or one of its dependencies.
+The located assembly's manifest definition does not
+match the assembly reference.
 (Exception from HRESULT: 0x80131040)
 ```

 {CODE-TABS}